microsoft/WhatTheHack/027-OSS-Database-Migration/Student/03-offline-migration.md

 ## Introduction

 Create an appropriate PaaS database service based on previous challenge in Azure and copy the pizzera application data to Azure.
-You are not required to point the application to Azure in this challenge.
+You are not required to point the application to Azure database in this challenge.

 ## Description